 In France, the 2021 Sandero price in the most basic configuration is expected at around EUR 9,000.
 Being the first Dacia car based on the new-age CMF-B platform instead of the B0 platform that dates back to 1998, the third generation Sandero will be a revolutionary product for Dacia.
 Production will take place in Tangier, Morocco.

 CMF-B is a version of the CMF platform used for B-segment or sub-compact vehicles.
 There are two sub-versions of it – LS (Low Specifications) and HS (High Specifications).
 Groupe Renault hasn’t disclosed which underpins the Mk5 Renault Clio or which one will be used for the Mk3 Dacia Sandero.
 Nearly 60% of the platform parts (in value) are expected to be the same, as per the French publication’s source.

-Dacia moves on from the B0 as a drastic reduction in emissions, and new crash test standards await automobiles this decade, asking too much from the 15-year old base that supports all Dacia vehicles.
-Dacia’s engineering team has sold millions of low-cost cars with ‘shockingly affordable’ prices through the reuse of old Renault parts, but that strategy would not work for the next generation.
+Dacia moves on from the B0 as a drastic reduction in emissions and new crash test standards await automobiles this decade, asking too much from the 15-year old base that supports all Dacia vehicles.
+Dacia’s engineering team has sold millions of low-cost cars with ‘shockingly affordable’ prices through the reuse of old Renault parts, but that strategy would not allow them to meet new regulations.